greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/defining-queries.html.md

 <correlation>.<columnname>
 ```

-Here, `correlation` is the name of a table \(possibly qualified with a schema name\) or an alias for a table defined with a `FROM` clause or one of the keywords `NEW` or `OLD`. `NEW` and `OLD` can appear only in rewrite rules, but you can use other correlation names in any SQL statement.
-If the column name is unique across all tables in the query, you can omit the "`correlation.`" part of the column reference.
+Here, `<correlation>` is the name of a table (possibly qualified with a schema name) or an alias for a table defined with a `FROM` clause or one of the keywords `NEW` or `OLD`. `NEW` and `OLD` can appear only in rewrite rules, but you can use other correlation names in any SQL statement.
+If the column name is unique across all tables in the query, you can omit the `<correlation>` part of the column reference.

 ### <a id="topic6"></a>Positional Parameters